drleatherman/StatisticsMasters/AppliedStatistics1/classnotes.md

   - Null Hypothesis: Differences are symmmetric about 0
   - Test statistic: Sum of the ranks of positive differences

-  1. Using abs val of differeneces, order from smallest to largest
+  1. Using abs val of differences, order from smallest to largest
   2. Drop zeros
   3. Rank abs values from smallest to largest.
 Ties are averaged.
   3. sum ranks where differences are positive
-    - Under null we expect the test stiastic to be about n(n+1)/4
+    - Under null we expect the test statistic to be about n(n+1)/4

 The power of a test is the probability that we will reject the null if the null is false.
-Typically we fix the significant level (alpa) and do what we can to maximize the power.
+Typically we fix the significant level (alpha) and do what we can to maximize the power.

 Using fewer assumptions often come with a decrease in power.